School of Science, Engineering and Environment

 Assessment is approximately divided as follows:

 - Presentation (5%)

 - Dissertation - that may entail practical elements (30%)

 Sound synthesis and audio production is taught by Jos Hirst.
-Previously, Jos worked as a live and sometimes studio sound engineer for 15 years, and then decided to find out about the 'hows and whys' of the equipment he was operating.
+Previously, Jos worked as a live and sometimes studio sound engineer for 15 years, and then decided to find out about the 'hows and whys' of the equipment he was operating through study.